kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 weather was due to close in, and it was looking unlikely that we would be able to get out the next day.

-So we drove to the nearby ski field of Mt Cheeseman.
+We drove to the nearby ski field of Mt Cheeseman.
 Al had procured a key to the gate to allow us access, as the field had not yet opened for the season.
 Driving up the track, I couldn't help but admire the feeling that dark green trees on either side gives as the morning sun